richrd/suplemon/README.md

 ## Rationale
 For many the command line is a different environment for text editing.
-Most coders are familiar GUI text editors and for them vi and emacs have a too steep learing curve.
+Most coders are familiar with GUI text editors and for many vi and emacs have a too steep learing curve.
 For them (like for me) nano was the weapon of choice.
 But nano feels clunky and it has its limitations.
 That's why I wrote my own editor with built in multi cursor support to fix the situation.
+Another reason is that developing Suplemon is simply fun to do.